-One sure way to know whether you have an LCD/LED TV or a plasma TV is to poke the screen with your finger while it is on.
-If it is an LCD or LED TV, the picture will react and go slightly dark with a ripple-like effect, and then quickly return to normal.
-Computer monitors will do this as well.
-Otherwise, if the picture doesn't do anything, it means that you have a plasma TV.
+One sure way to find out whether you have an LCD, an LED, or a plasma TV is to simply poke the screen with your finger while it is turned on.
+If the picture reacts to the poke with a ripple-like effect, then it is either an LCD or an LED TV.
+Computer monitors will do the same thing.
+If the picture doesn't do anything, then it is a plasma TV.

-Plasma TV screens have a glossy glass surface.
-It will reflect ambient light (much like the old-school CRT picture tubes did).
+Another way to tell is by looking at the surface of the screen while the TV is turned off.
+Plasma TV screens have a glossy glass surface, and will reflect ambient light (much like the old-school CRT picture tubes did).
 This means you would be able to see the reflection of bright objects coming in through the window behind you.
 On the other hand, LCD/LED screens have a matte finish that produces a diffused reflectiveness.
-These traits are most noticeable when the TV is turned off.

 Basically, an LCD or an LED TV is nothing more than an overgrown computer monitor with a built-in tuner and a bunch more jacks in the back.
 The LCD display is constructed of a liquid crystal matrix layer with an array of cold-cathode fluorescent (CCF) backlights behind it.
 The backlights shine through the LCD layer to produce the picture.